-Tool Concept Project Application SolidWorks Software designed to create three-dimensional virtual In the project, software was used to model all mechanical parts and mechanical prototypes.
-It is also possible to simulate the devices.
+Tool Concept Project Application In the project, software was used to model all mechanical parts and devices.
 From three- dimensional prototypes, 2D drawings were operation of parts, assemblies. generated and forwarded to the machining/manufacturing process.
-ProteusVSM Software that allows the creation of electrical and electronic circuits to simulate and elaborate layouts for analog and It has been applied to the development of electronic boards and digital applications, including microcontrollers. connections.
+Software that allows the creation of electrical and electronic It has been applied to the development of electronic boards and digital applications, including microcontrollers. connections.